-Condition and context-The District's process for managing its risks did not include an overall risk-assessment process that included identifying, analyzing, and responding to the District-wide information technology (IT) risks, such as potential harm from unauthorized access, use, disclosure, disruption, modification, or destruction of IT data and systems.
-Also, it did not include identifying, classifying, and inventorying sensitive information that might need stronger access and security controls and evaluating and determining the business functions and IT systems that would need to be restored quickly if the District were impacted by disasters or other system interruptions.
+Condition and context-The District's process for managing and documenting its risks did not include an overall risk assessment process that included identifying, analyzing, and responding to the District-wide information technology (IT) risks, such as potential harm from unauthorized access, use, disclosure, disruption, modification, or destruction of IT data and systems.
+Also, it did not include identifying, and inventorying sensitive information that might need stronger access and security controls.

-Criteria-Effectively managing risk at the District includes an entity-wide risk-assessment process that involves members of the District's administration and IT management to determine the risks the District faces as it seeks to achieve its objectives to not only report accurate financial information and protect its IT systems and data but to also carry out its overall mission and service objectives.
+Criteria-Effectively managing risk at the District includes an entity-wide risk assessment process that involves members of the District's administration and IT management to determine the risks the District faces as it seeks to achieve its objectives to not only report accurate financial information and protect its IT systems and data but to also carry out its overall mission and service objectives.
 The process should provide the basis for developing appropriate responses based on identified risk tolerances and specific potential risks to which the District might be subjected.
-To help ensure the District's objectives can be met, an annual risk assessment should include considering IT risks.
+To help ensure the District's objectives can be met, an annual risk assessment should consider IT risks.
 For each identified risk, the District should analyze the identified risk and develop a plan to respond within the context of the District's defined objectives and risk tolerances.
-The process of managing risks should also address the risk of unauthorized access and use, modification, or loss of sensitive information and the risk of losing the continuity of business operations in the event of a disaster or system interruption.
+The process of managing risks should also address the risk of unauthorized access and use, modification, or loss of sensitive information.

-Effect-The District's administration and IT management may put the District's operations and IT systems and data at unintended and unnecessary risk.
+Effect-Without correcting these deficiencies, the District's administration and IT management may put the District's operations and IT systems and data at unintended and unnecessary risk.

-Cause-The District's risk-assessment policies and procedures lacked some critical elements.
-In addition, policies and procedures were not fully implemented as of June 30, 2018.
+Cause-The District's risk-assessment process and policies and procedures lacked critical elements.
+In addition, policies and procedures were not fully implemented as of June 30, 2019.

 Recommendations-The District should identify, analyze, and reduce risks to help prevent undesirable incidents and outcomes that could impact business functions and IT systems and data.
-It also should plan for where resources should be allocated and where critical controls should be implemented.
-To help ensure it has effective entity-wide policies and procedures to achieve these objectives, the District should follow guidance from a credible IT security framework such as that developed by the National Institute of Standards and Technology.
+It also should plan for where to allocate resources and where to implement critical controls.
+To help ensure it has effective entity-wide policies and procedures to achieve these objectives, the District should follow guidance from a credible industry source, such as the National Institute of Standards and Technology.
 Responsible administrative officials and management over finance, IT, and other entity functions should be asked for input in the District's process for managing risk.
 The District should conduct the following as part of its process for managing risk:

-- Perform an annual entity-wide IT risk-assessment process that includes evaluating risks such as risks of inappropriate access that would affect financial data, system changes that could adversely impact or disrupt system operations, and inadequate or outdated system security. - Evaluate and manage the risks of holding sensitive information by identifying, classifying, and inventorying the information the District holds to assess where stronger access and security controls may be needed to protect data in accordance with State statutes and federal regulations. - Evaluate and determine the business functions and IT systems that would need to be restored quickly given the potential impact disasters or other IT system interruptions could have on critical organizational functions, such as student services, and operations, such as payroll and accounting, and determine how to prioritize and plan for recovery.
+• Perform an annual entity-wide IT risk assessment process that includes evaluating and documenting risks and safeguards.
+Such risks may include inappropriate access that would affect financial data, system changes that could adversely impact or disrupt system operations, and inadequate or outdated system security.

+• Evaluate and manage the risks of holding sensitive information by identifying, classifying, and inventorying the information the District holds to assess where stronger access and security controls may be needed to protect data in accordance with State statutes and federal regulations.